th3-z/zerve/README.md

 * `USERNAME` - User with SSH access and write permissions to `TARGET_ROOT`/`TARGET_LOCATION`.
 * `IDENTITY` - Location of SSH private key on local machine.

 The basic use case just requires a filename as the first parameter, see the `--help` option for more information.
-If you installed the Dolphin service you can just right click on a file an select the upload option, the link will be copied to your clipboard.
+If you installed the Dolphin service you can just right click on a file an select the upload option, the link will be copied to your clipboard if pyperclip can find one.

 ### Password protection
 Add a password to your private key if this is desired.